 - Slim and lightweight – The handle is nice and slim, easy for little hands to grip onto and it isn’t heavy either.

 - Grippy brush handle – The handle has a smooth, yet grippy rubber handle that stops the brush sliding out of small hands.

 - 1 cleaning mode – Simple and easy to use cleaning mode for everyday cleaning.

-- Built in timer – A built-in timer and pacer helps encourage brushing for 2 minutes, whilst cleaning aided by the built-in quadpacer that alerts you as every 30 seconds passes.
+- Built-in timer – A built-in timer and pacer help encourage brushing for 2 minutes, whilst cleaning aided by the built-in quadpacer that alerts you as every 30 seconds passes.

 - Travel case and wall mount included – Innovative case and wall mount makes for easy travel and at home storage.